howl-editor/howl/site/source/doc/manual/completions.md

 the completions offered differs as one would expect, the way you interact with a completion list is the same:

-- You can press `enter` to accept the completion given.
+- You can press `enter` (or alternatively `tab` if so configured) to accept the completion given.
 This will cause the currently selected completion to be inserted at the cursor.
 The completion will either be simply inserted at the cursor, or it will optionally replace the current word.
 This behaviour is controlled by the `hungry_completion`